GlueOps/autoglue-sdk-go/docs/DtoClusterResponse.md

 NewDtoClusterResponseWithDefaults instantiates a new DtoClusterResponse object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAppsLoadBalancer

+`func (o *DtoClusterResponse) GetAppsLoadBalancer() DtoLoadBalancerResponse`

+GetAppsLoadBalancer returns the AppsLoadBalancer field if non-nil, zero value otherwise.

+### GetAppsLoadBalancerOk

+`func (o *DtoClusterResponse) GetAppsLoadBalancerOk() (*DtoLoadBalancerResponse, bool)`

+GetAppsLoadBalancerOk returns a tuple with the AppsLoadBalancer field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAppsLoadBalancer

+`func (o *DtoClusterResponse) SetAppsLoadBalancer(v DtoLoadBalancerResponse)`

+SetAppsLoadBalancer sets AppsLoadBalancer field to given value.

+### HasAppsLoadBalancer

+`func (o *DtoClusterResponse) HasAppsLoadBalancer() bool`

+HasAppsLoadBalancer returns a boolean if a field has been set.

 ### GetBastionServer